terryholliday/memoir_ark/README.md

-# MemoirArk
+# PROVENIQ Origins

 **Personal Memoir & Life Archive Engine**

-MemoirArk is a single-user, local-first application for storing, organizing, and linking a lifetime of journals, chat logs, artifacts, and memories.
+PROVENIQ Origins is a single-user, local-first application for storing, organizing, and linking a lifetime of journals, chat logs, artifacts, and memories.
 It provides a structured archive to support writing a memoir.

 ## Tech Stack